rondondaniel/itinerary/src/api/README.md

 ## API Routes

 ### /
-Let you check the API health
+Let check the API health

 ### /cities
-Get the name of all cities in the database
+Get the name of all cities available in the database

 ### /poi/city/{city}
 Get POI information from a city